alxojy/rogue-like-textgame/README.md

 #### Ultimate boss
 - YugoMaxx ```y```

-Located on the Moon, his thick exoskeleton makes him invincible from the player's attacks.
+Located on the Moon, his thick exoskeleton makes him invincible to the player's attacks.
 There's only one thing that can stop him.
 H20 (yup, water) on Earth.
 Store it in your pistol and pew pew him to death.
 Once he's defeated, carry his dead carcass back to Earth to show everyone how much of a hero you are!

 #### Sidekick
 - Q ```Q```